-2014 is the first year for the All-New CB650F which is a naked CBR (CBR650F) but in the StreetFighter / Naked Sport Bike style.
-If you’re in the USA, you may not of heard about this little as Honda has not brought it to our shores just yet.
+The Honda CB650F makes its return for 2015 to the Naked Sport Bike / Motorcycle model lineup from Honda.
+Were there any changes on the 2015 CB650F vs 2014 CB650F?
+Nope.
+The CB650F went unchanged aside from color options for 2015.
+If you’re in the good ole’ USA, you may not of heard about this little gem as Honda has not brought it to our shores just yet.
 What is the CB650F?
 Take the CBR650F and strip it down and you’ve got a new middleweight naked sport bike with streetfighter style, a four-cylinder engine tuned for high torque and all-round excitement plus a well balanced high-quality chassis and optional ABS too.

 - 1 Introduction